reactjs/rfcs/text/0000-custom-events.md

   return (
     <form
       onSubmit={(evt) => {
         // evt.preventDefault(); // Prevent native browser submit -- unrelated to proposal but necessary in component libraries.
 Just calling it out here to disambiguate between the two.
-The original preventDefault is irrelevant for porposes of this proposal
+The original preventDefault is irrelevant for purposes of this proposal

         dispatchCustomEvent(onSubmit, {
           type: "submit",